 B-3-11 William Beal William Beal seems to have come to Packersfield before 1772.
-He took over the operations at the grist mill located at the outlet of Pleasant Pond (now Silver Lake, C-1-3) succeeding Daniel Wood.
-In 1785 he left the mill business behind and moved to this location (B-3-11) to begin his life as a farmer.
-William and his [...]
+He succeeded as miller at the grist mill (at the outlet of Pleasant Pond (now Silver Lake, C-1-3)) succeeding Daniel Wood as operator.
+In 1785 he left the mill and moved to this location to begin his life as a farmer.
+William and his wife, Molly, [...]

-C-4-11 William Barker moved to Nelson in 1779 and, probably first built and occupied C-4-2.
-There is no deed evidence of his purchase of lot #3, range 12 in the Northeast Quarter, but road records and a subsequent transfer of a half interest to his son, Leonard, are proof that he built the place and lived here.
-Deacon Barker [...]
+C-4-11 William Barker moved to Nelson in 1779 and, occupied the farm first cleared by Richard Newton (C-4-16).
+There is no deed evidence of his purchase of lot #3, range 12 in the Northeast Quarter, but road records and a subsequent transfer of a half interest to his son, Leonard, are proof that he built the place and lived [...]